EduceLab-Scrolls: Verifiable Recovery of Text from Herculaneum Papyri using X-ray CT: Results

 \section{Results}

 Using EduceLab-Scrolls, we present benchmark ink detection results on Herculaneum scroll fragments.
 Figure \ref{fig:fragments-results-overview} shows the performance of our method, which is capable of learning the presence of carbon ink inside CT images of scroll fragments.
 Figure \ref{fig:fragments-ground-truth} shows ground truth infrared images of the fragments, displaying the known true location of ink on their surfaces.
 These fragments each come from a scroll that produced many such fragments, and scholars have identified the texts of these scrolls.
-Fragments 1 and 2 are from a philosophical work authored by Philodemus, as are many others in the Herculaneum collection.
+P.Herc.Paris.\ 1 fr.\ 34 (Papyrus Herculaneum Paris 1, fragment 34) and P.Herc.Paris.\ 1 fr.\ 39 come from a scroll about Hellenistic Dynastic history.
+P.Herc.Paris.\ 2 fr.\ 47 and P.Herc.Paris.\ 2 fr.\ 143 are from a philosophical work authored by Philodemus, as are many others in the Herculaneum collection.
 This book, titled \textit{On slander}, comes from his greater work \textit{On Vices and the opposite virtues}.
-Fragments 3 and 4 come from a scroll about Hellenistic Dynastic history.
 Our objective is to scan these fragments using X-ray CT and detect the ink inside those scans, starting by validating our results on the surface against the ground truth images.

 Working solely from X-ray CT images, we apply the method to the exposed fragment surfaces, generating images showing the predicted location of carbon ink (Figure \ref{fig:fragments-ours-surface}).
 Our method successfully reveals the correct location of much of the carbon ink on these surfaces, generating images with legible and accurate text.
 Notably, though our method presently fails to detect some challenging ink spots, it does not hallucinate or generate substantial false positives that would mislead scholarly interpretation.